SMAIZEAL25/NewSchoolMgtAPI_Modification/README.md

 Validation tested for model constraints.

-Integration testing for repository and services.
+Integration testing for the repository and services.

 Design Principles Applied
 SOLID Principles